Since 1997, the Water Education Foundation has hosted

 so participants in their early to mid-career from across

-California and various stakeholder groups.
-The program deepens
+California and various interest groups and professions.
+The

-prepares class members to take an active, cooperative approach to
+leadership skills and prepares class members to take an active,

 Known for our Water Leaders program